Assistant Professor of Applied Behavior Analysis

 My background has allowed me to experience a variety of roles in the field of Applied Behavior Analysis (ABA): a teacher, a researcher, and a Board Certified Behavior Analyst in educational, rehabilitation, in-home, and clinical settings.
 My students will also play many roles in their future careers.
 It is imperative that they understand the fundamental principles of ABA, as well convey the ability to utilize such principles in clinical settings.
 My goal is to show my students that ABA is useful in all aspects of our environments.

-M.S., Behavior Analysis & Therapy, Southern Illinois University
+MS, Behavior Analysis and Therapy - Southern Illinois University

-Assessment and Treatment Implementation for Autism Spectrum Disorders & Related Behavior Disorders
+Assessment and Treatment Implementation for Autism Spectrum Disorders and Related Behavior Disorders

 Translational Application of Self-control and Choice Making